Guides

 Right to Choose for menopause (NHS, England)

-How NHS Right to Choose works for menopause care in England — picking your NHS-funded menopause provider, what your GP must do, and how to bypass long local waiting lists.
+How NHS Right to Choose works for menopause care in England: picking your NHS-funded menopause provider, what the guidance says about the referral, and how the published local waits compare.

 Read the guide →